javitocor/Lord-of-the-Rings-Catalogue-React-Native/README.md

 [![Issues][issues-shield]][issues-url]
 ![Hireable](https://cdn.rawgit.com/hiendv/hireable/master/styles/default/yes.svg)

-# Star Wars Catalogue - React Native
+# Lord of the Rings Catalogue - React Native

 >  A mobile app calling an official API to get all the information about The Lord of the Rings.
 Built with React Native & Redux.